KelvinTegelaar/CIPP/docs/user/usingcipp/identitymanagement/users.md

 :::info

-Note that clicking these options will bring up a prompt box, asking you to confirm the action
+Note that clicking one of these actions will present a confirmation modal dialog.

 :::

-## Current known issues / Limitations
+## Known Issues / Limitations

 There are currently no known issues with the Users page.
 If you have any issues, [please report this as a bug](https://github.com/KelvinTegelaar/CIPP/issues/new?assignees=&labels=&template=bug_report.md&title=BUG%3A+).